TOURCODE 63190 (16-LOL) Description

 Our destination, Luang Prabang, is a UNESCO World Heritage site.
 The royal capital and seat of government for the Kingdom of Laos until the revolution of 1975, it is situated at the confluence of the Mekong and Khan Rivers.

-Day 13 Luang Prabang - Tak Baat - Tuk Tuk City Tour (or free day) (B/L)
+Day 13: Luang Prabang - Tuk Tuk City Tour (B/L)

 Starting from your hotel at 8:30, we’ll drive to the Morning Market, where your guide will tell you about the common vegetables and fruits that are in season and you'll pick up some snacks for later.